stevevillardi/LogicMonitor_Scripts/WMI Permissions/README.md

 - Create a new GPO and name it **WMI Access**
 - Link it to contoso.local domain (drag and drop the it on contoso.local)
-- Make sure that the GPO will be applied to all machines in the domain to be scanned (WMI adjust Security Filtering, etc.)
+- Make sure that the GPO will be applied to all machines in the domain to be monitored (WMI adjust Security Filtering, etc.)

 ## 2 – Settings GPO